Ron Goldman: Media

 didn't seem real, and none of it computed."

 — If I Did It: Confessions of the Killer, Simpson (2006), p.
 81.

-Simpson wrote a book, If I Did It, a first-person account of how he would have committed the murders if he had committed them.
+Simpson authored a book with ghostwriter Pablo Fenjves, who testified on behalf of the prosecution at Simpson’s 1995 trial, titled If I Did It, a first-person account of how he would have committed the murders if he had committed them.
 In Simpson's hypothetical scenario, he has an unwilling accomplice named "Charlie" who urges him to not engage with Brown, whom Simpson plans to "scare the shit out of".
 Simpson ignores Charlie's advice and continues to Brown's condo, where he finds and confronts Ron Goldman.
 According to the book, Brown falls and hits her head on the concrete, and Goldman crouches in a karate pose.
 As the confrontation escalates, Simpson writes, "Then something went horribly wrong, and I know what happened, but I can't tell you how."
 He writes that he regained consciousness later with no memory of the actual act of murder.

 Simpson's eldest daughter, Arnelle Simpson, testified in a deposition that she and Van Exel, president of Raffles Entertainment and Music Production, came up with the idea for the book and pitched it to her father in an attempt to make money.
 She testified that her father thought about it and eventually agreed to the book deal.
 Simpson stated, "I have nothing to confess.
 This was an opportunity for my kids to get their financial legacy.
 My kids understand.
 I made it clear that it's blood money, but it's no different than any of the other writers who did books on this case."

 According to court documents, in August 2007, as part of the multi-million dollar civil jury award against Simpson to ensure he would not be able to profit from the book, the Goldman family were granted the proceeds from the book.
 The Goldman family still own the copyright, media rights, and movie rights and have acquired Simpson's name, likeness, life story, and right of publicity in connection with the book.
 After renaming the book If I Did It: Confessions of the Killer, the Goldman family published it in September 2007 through Beaufort Books.
 Denise Brown, Nicole Brown's sister, criticized the Goldmans for publishing the book and accused them of profiting from Brown and Goldman's deaths.